-I am a writer and self-taught interior stylist and I live in London.
+I am a writer, educator and self-taught interior stylist and I live in London.
 I am married and have three daughters and a son.
 I have an honours degree in Creative & Professional Writing and Journalism Studies.
 I specialise in creative non-fiction and research work and have published work in this field.

 I am equally passionate about textiles, crafts and up-cycling.
 Having grown up with parents working in the garment textiles industry during the Eastend rag trade, I naturally took an interest in sewing and crafts and have honed my skill set in both textiles and crafts over a number of years.
 I have produced commissioned textile work and I also teach.
 I have been involved in arts consultancy and community funded projects.